My Journey to Remote Work and How It Changed My Life

 Let’s start!

-‘As incapable as I was of admitting it to myself, in hindsight, I felt very lonely in a country I didn’t know and whose language I didn’t speak, especially during the most crucial part of my experience— its beginning — when I couldn’t do things or meet people.’—Myself
+As much as I struggled to admit it to myself, in hindsight, I felt very lonely in a country I didn’t know and whose language I didn’t speak—especially at the most crucial part of my experience: the beginning.

 Five years ago, I finished my studies just three months before the COVID-19 pandemic hit